 Best Winter Cologne for Men — The Cold Weather Rotation

-Take the QuizTom Ford Tobacco Vanille is a winter fragrance in the same way that a single malt is a winter drink.
-The dried tobacco leaf, the vanilla, the cocoa and honey in the base — these are compounds that belong in cold air, on warm skin, in the specific register of a dark evening.
+Tom Ford Tobacco Vanille is a winter fragrance in the same way that a single malt is a winter drink.
+The dried tobacco leaf, the vanilla, the cocoa and honey in the base, these are compounds that belong in cold air, on warm skin, in the specific register of a dark evening.
 In July it would be too much.
 In January it is correct.

-Cold air suppresses projection, which means the heavier oriental and woody fragrances wear in proportion during winter.
+Take Our QuizCold air suppresses projection, which means the heavier oriental and woody fragrances wear in proportion during winter.
 This is their season.
 These are the picks that understand that.

 The versatile winter pick: Dior Sauvage EDP

 Dior Sauvage works year-round, but the EDP version belongs specifically in a winter rotation.
-The ambroxan base — which gives the EDP its distinctive warmth and depth compared to the lighter EDT — reads differently in cold air.
+The ambroxan base, which gives the EDP its distinctive warmth and depth compared to the lighter EDT, reads differently in cold air.
 Less sharp, more enveloping.
 The bergamot and pepper top notes cut through winter air cleanly; the warm woody base settles in a way that feels exactly right in the cold.

 For a man who wants one cologne that covers winter from a Monday morning commute to a Saturday night out, Sauvage EDP is the reliable choice.
-It doesn't demand a specific context the way some winter fragrances do — it just works.
+It doesn't demand a specific context the way some winter fragrances do, it just works.

 Warm and distinctive: Viktor & Rolf Spicebomb